 Once they have completely eaten the victim they will now look for another victim if other animals would not have crossed.

 If animals have got a chance to cross the river, this does not mean it is the end of the story No, big cats will also be waiting to catch one of the survivors after crossing the river.
 It is a common thing to see many carcasses floating on the Mara River during the migration period.

 As many of these mammals continue to cross on the other side of the river big cats like lions, cheetahs and leopards will also be waiting to catch their prey.

 Book A safari in Masai Mara

-Masai Mara being one of the most visited national reserve in Africa has adventures that you will never forget in your life time.
-If you book this safari for your self or for your loved ones you will never regret about it.
+Masai Mara being one of the most visited national reserves in Africa has adventures that you will never forget in your lifetime.
+If you book this safari for yourself or for your loved ones you will never regret it.
 Talk to us today About Masai Mara Safari